erivasf1/2D-FVM-Euler-Equation-Solver/README.txt

 THINGS LEARNED:
 1) Residuals really are just checks on how well the cell(or domain) satisfies the governing equations (i.e. conservation laws).
 If the residual is high then solver will want to "greatly" change the values in the cell in hopes of it generating a lesser residual

+TODO:
+1) Figure out a way to best store Field vectors